recart/career/test-assignments/frontend-react-assignment/README.md

 The main objective is that the code you submit is well-structured and covered with unit tests.

-Submit your your code through `BitBucket` by creating a private repository and sharing it with the `recart` user.
+Submit your code through `BitBucket` by creating a private repository and sharing it with the `recart` user.

 ## Tasks
 - Create a new component which does a basic pagination.
   - This component should contain 2 buttons (Prev, Next) which can paginate the colleague list in the correct direction.
-The list should only show 5 element at a time.
+The list should only show 5 elements at a time.
   - Hint: Try to use a Higher Order Component.
-Do NOT use 3rd party library for the pagination feature itself but feel free to use any other package for the implementation.
+Do NOT use a 3rd party library for the pagination feature itself but feel free to use any other package for the implementation.
 - Collect the favorite colleagues in a separated list called the “favorites list” already seen on the UI.
   - Hint: The colleague objects already have a “favorite” boolean field.
   - Optional task: Make this list also pageable.